A stakeholder engagement plan acts as a strategic manual that offers in-depth insights into your stakeholders’ interests, power, and influence.

 And all these factors may vary for every stakeholder involved.
 Putting all these elements together, you can effectively manage their expectations while keeping them engaged.

-Read more: Streamline your stakeholders’ communication using the best 17 team communication tools for businesses
+Read more: Streamline your stakeholders’ communication using the best 15 team communication tools for businesses

 Steps to create a stakeholder engagement plan

-Developing a systematic stakeholder engagement plan ahead of project kickoff is necessary to ensure they stay informed of all the developments.
+Developing a systematic stakeholder engagement plan ahead of project kickoff is necessary to ensure that they stay informed of all the developments.

-Here are the five key steps to create a plan in a way that not only engages stakeholders but increases the likelihood of project success.
+Here are the five key steps to create a plan in a way that not only engages stakeholders but also increases the likelihood of project success.

 1. Identify all key stakeholders